NeuroTechX/ntx_slack_archive/introductions.md

  >Hey benjamindeleener, I didn't know about it until yesterday actually.
 I will probably contact them in the next few days/weeks and see if I can meet some of the members so I can learn more about what they're planning for autumn 2017.

+6/27/2017 12:35 PM

+ **poppingtonic** :

+ >Hi I'm Brian, a software engineer from Nairobi, Kenya.
+I learned about NTX from the openbci forums.
+I'm looking to learn more about neuroscience through online courses and open hardware neurotech.
+Mainly so I can understand current AI techniques with varied data sources.